KohlsTechnology/eunomia/README.md

 This field specifies how resources should be handled, once the templates are processed.
 The following modes are currently supported:

 1. `CreateOrMerge`, which is roughly equivalent to `kubectl apply`.
+Additionally, auto-detection of resources removed from git is performed, and they're deleted from the cluster.
+This is done by marking all the resources with a custom label, and removing resources for which the label was not touched by `kubectl apply`.
 2. `CreateOrUpdate`, which will overwrite any existing configuration.
 3. `Patch`.
 Patch requires objects to already exists and will patch them.
 It's useful when customizing objects that are provided through other means.
 4. `None`.
 In some cases there may be template processors or automation frameworks where the processing of templates and handling of generated resources are a single step.
 In that case, Eunomia can be configured to skip the built-in resource handling step.